Designing a Survey Tool to Drive Engagement and Lead Generation

 The mobile flow needed to handle multiple states:

-Mobile survey flow
+Mobile survey - different states

 Iterations